MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **False**

-If you set this advanced client setting, audit results are still sent from the classic client but the information is limited to reporting when a user has accessed labeled content.
+If you set this advanced client setting, auditing results are still sent from the classic client but the information is limited to reporting when a user has accessed labeled content.

 For example: